2022 Atlantic 10 men's soccer tournament

-The 2022 Atlantic 10 men's soccer tournament will be the Atlantic 10 men's soccer tournament for the 2022 season.
-The tournament will decide the Atlantic 10 Conference champion and guaranteed representative into the 2022 NCAA Division I Men's Soccer Tournament.
-All games in the tournament will be played at the campus sites of the higher seeds.
+The 2022 Atlantic 10 men's soccer tournament was the Atlantic 10 men's soccer tournament for the 2022 season.
+The tournament decided the Atlantic 10 Conference champion for the 2022 season and guaranteed representative into the 2022 NCAA Division I Men's Soccer Tournament.
+All games in the tournament were played at the campus sites of the higher seeds.
 The defending champions are Saint Louis.